Ming T. Tsuang: Work

-In 1985, Tsuang began working at Harvard Medical School and the Harvard School of Public Health, for which he initiated an National Institute of Mental Health (NIMH) training program in psychiatric genetics.
+In 1985, Tsuang began working at Harvard Medical School and the Harvard T.H.
+Chan School of Public Health, for which he initiated a National Institute of Mental Health (NIMH) training program in psychiatric genetics.
 During this time, Tsuang partnered with colleague Michael Lyons to conduct the Harvard Twin Study of Substance Abuse.
 The study followed 1,874 identical and 1,498 male twin pairs who served in the U.S. military between 1965 and 1975 and sought the effects of genetic, shared environmental and unique environmental factors on their illicit drug use.
-The study was the first to use the U.S. Department of Veterans Affairs’ Vietnam Era Twin Registry for research on illicit drug use.
+The study was the first to use the United States Department of Veterans Affairs Vietnam Era Twin Registry for research on illicit drug use.
 The results of the study suggested that genetics influence a shared vulnerability to illicit drug use and that the vulnerability varies by drug.
 In 2001, Tsuang and his cohort published their findings on the connection between the study's data and interviews of the participants: in participants with major depression, they found a comorbidity of illicit drug abuse and the occurrence of the drug use was higher in participants with the mood disorder than those without.
 This study preceded the 2012 publication of the Vietnam Era Twin Study of Aging (VESTA), which considered the behavior and genetics associated with cognitive and brain aging in randomly-selected males who participated in Tsuang's 1985 study.

 Also during the 1980s, Tsuang began researching endophenotypes.
 His and his colleagues' research on the neuropsychological dysfunction of people with schizophrenia and their non-psychotic family members helped shift psychiatry's formerly accepted view that dysfunction was related to the disease.
 After multiple studies found that non-psychotic family members of people with schizophrenia showed similar mild cognitive deficits, the view that neuropsychological deficits are a central characteristic of schizophrenia became widely accepted.
 In 1989, Tsuang's continued his work in genetics by co-founding the NIMH Molecular Genetics Initiative and piloting the 1991 Diagnostic Interview for Genetic Studies (DIGS), which was designed to genetically assess major mood and psychotic disorders as well as their conditions.
 DIGS continues to serve as a benchmark assessment today.

 Beginning in the 1990s, Tsuang's research on non-psychotic adults related to people with schizophrenia lead to studies focused on the psychosis prodrome to inform the early prevention and diagnosis of schizophrenia as well as interventions for the disorder.
 Through functional neuroimaging studies, Tsuang and his colleagues found that non-psychotic family members of people with schizophrenia showed brain activity deficits and determined that the abnormalities in the structure and function of the brain are endophenotypes for the disorder.